Why Residential Development?

 Depending on the economy and the state of the real estate market, interest by the average person in residential real estate development fluctuates.
 In a rising market, interest is fired by any number of television programmes, showing how easy it is to make your fortune by real estate investment, property development and house renovations.
 The message is usually, “Anybody can do it!”

-Try to understand the cyclic effect of the real estate market.
+- Try to understand the cycle effect of the real estate market.
 There can be a right and wrong time to buy and sell real estate just like any other commodity.

 Having said all of that, buying the right property at the right time and value adding to that purchase rather than selling, can result in you building personal wealth and a comfortable retirement.